Civil Society Covenant

 Before you recruit

 To find the best candidates it’s important to have clear goals for your trustee recruitment.
 Here are some tips to help guide your thinking.
-While these are helpful to the process of recruitment, it’s important to understand how this process needs to be carried out from an equality, diversity and inclusion perspective.

-• Imagine being a candidate - what will help someone decide to join your board?
+• Imagine being a candidate.
+What will help someone decide to join your board?
 What will help you identify the skills, experiences and qualities you need from them?

 • Check the terms of office for your trustees.
 Make sure new trustees know how long you expect them to be part of your board.